nsudhanva/hearsay/README.md

 # hearsay
-Platform to aggregate information received from social media that one can substantiate but adequately.
+Platform to aggregate information received from social media that one can substantiate but inadequately.

 ## Setting Up Environment Variables

+Create the following files at the root of the repository

 1. ```.env.client.dev```